artplay254/artplay254/README.md

 };
 ```

 **14-year-old developer** from Russia, on a mission to **Norway**.
-I read, watch, and learn, but I grow by building projects, shipping code, and learning from every mistake.
+I learn through tutorials, books, and real projects — but I grow the most by building, shipping code, and learning from every mistake.
 My GitHub is my resume.
 Discipline is my superpower.

 > *"Push yourself until your idols become your rivals."*